Emperor Penguin

 Leopard Seal Teeth - Leopard Seal

-Today, the Emperor Penguin is listed by the IUCN as a species that is of Least Concern from becoming extinct in the wild in the near future.
-In fact, their southerly-dwelling nature may mean that they are the least vulnerable of the eighteen different species of penguin.
-There are thought to be around 200,000 breeding pairs of Emperor Penguins in the Southern Ocean and although populations remain healthy and relatively stable, they are being increasingly affected by the rapidly melting ice and the higher levels of human activity around Antarctica.
+Today, the emperor penguin is listed by the IUCN as a species that is Near Threatened to becoming extinct in the wild in the near future.
+There are thought to be around 595,000 emperor penguins in the Southern Ocean and although populations are relatively stable, they are being increasingly affected by the rapidly melting ice and the higher levels of human activity around Antarctica.
+The IUCN projects a 27% decrease in the population of emperor penguins over the next 61 years with all colonies living north of 67°S disappearing by 2052 due to the melting of sea ice.

 Share on: